apocalyptech/y0-cli-save/README.md

 							inventory area, if there is room.
 This option can be specified more than once, and/or be a comma-separated list.
+		--hostess-id HOSTESS_ID
+							Specify the hostess(es) by id to set their level and total sales.
+This option can be specified more than once, and/or be a comma-separated list.
+		--hostess-name HOSTESS_NAME
+							Specify the hostess(es) by name to set their level and total sales.
+This option can be specified more than once, and/or be a comma-separated list.
+		--level LEVEL         If setting hostess levels, use this value to set the level.
+							Platinum hostesses have a max level of 40.
+All others have a max level of 30
+		--sales SALES         If setting hostess total sales, use this value to set the sales.
 	  --box                 If adding items, store in Item Box instead of inventory, if appropriate.
 	  --qty QTY             If adding items, use this quantity if supported by the